Current and future constraints on the expansion history of the GREA model: Dataset

 We simulate GW events from binary neutron star mergers expected from the Einstein Telescope (ET) \citep{abac2025scienceeinsteintelescope}, a third-generation ground-based detector.
 The simulations are based on a modified version of \texttt{darksirens}\footnote{\url{https://gitlab.com/matmartinelli/darksirens}} code \citep{Martinelli_2022}, assuming a monochromatic neutron star mass of $1.4\,M_{\odot}$ and a redshift-dependent merger rate, $R(z)$, consistent with population studies, defined as \citep{Cutler:2009qv}:

 We generate $N=20000$ injected signals and select detectable events by imposing a signal-to-noise ratio threshold $\mathrm{SNR}>8$.
 For each event, the luminosity distance and its uncertainties are computed using the public \texttt{GWFish}\footnote{\url{https://github.com/janosch314/GWFish}} code \citep{Dupletsa_2023}, employing a Fisher matrix approach.
 Regarding the identification of the EM counterpart, we follow the approach discussed in \citet{deleo2025distinguishingdistancedualitybreaking}.
-In that work, the detectability of the EM counterpart was modeled through the afterglow emission using the \texttt{afterglowpy} \footnote{\url{https://github.com/geoffryan/afterglowpy}} code \citep{escorial2022jetopeningangleevent}.
-It was shown that, in terms of the final number of events, this is equivalent to applying a cut on the inclination angle $\iota$ of the binary system.
-In our case, we apply a cut at $\iota_{cut}=18^{\circ}$.
+In that work, the detectability of the EM counterpart was modelled through the afterglow emission using the \texttt{afterglowpy} \footnote{\url{https://github.com/geoffryan/afterglowpy}} code \cdl{\citep{Ryan_2020}}. \cdl{It was shown that, in terms of the final number of events, this is equivalent to applying a cut on the inclination angle $\iota$ of the binary system, and in particular, as shown in Figure 3 of \citet{deleo2025distinguishingdistancedualitybreaking}, to reproduce the percentage of events with an associated EM counterpart it is possible to apply a cut around $\iota_{cut}=18^{\circ}$.
+We point out that a different choice of $\iota_{cut}$ would lead to significantly different numbers of events in our dataset, thus increasing or decreasing the constraining power of ET data.} \end{itemize}